vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct unset autostart` *ctid*
   Do not start the container automatically.

+`ct set ephemeral` *ctid*
+  Mark the container as ephemeral.
+An ephemeral container is destroyed when:

+   - it is stopped using `ct stop`,
+   - it is shutdown from within the container, e.g. using `halt`,
+   - its pool is exported.

+  An ephemeral container will not be destroyed when it is being stopped as a part of another `osctl` operation, such as `ct export`.

+  Disabled by default.

+`ct unset ephemeral` *ctid*
+  Do not destroy the container after it is stopped.

 `ct set hostname` *ctid* *hostname*
   Set container hostname. *hostname* should be a FQDN (Fully Qualified Domain